ben-marino/sociallyfed-ai-workflow/README.md

 2. Create a feature branch
 3. Add your enhancement with documentation
 4. Ensure scripts pass validation
-5. Submit a pull request with clear description
+5. Submit a pull request with a clear description

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.